by Amanda at Trumpety Trump (www.trumpety-trump.co.uk)

 Then of course, there is the excitement of stories, either true or fictional, all guaranteed to stimulate the mind and make us ask questions.
 The word "Why?", is one of the most important ones in our vocabulary, for if we can't get anyone to supply us with the answer, we can find it where?
 In a book of course!

 Books help children develop vital and important language skills, it is a skill compulsory for survival in schools, and in adult life as well.
 The more children read, the better they become at reading.
 The more young children are read to, the greater their interest in learning how to read.
+This in turn will help develop their spoken language skills enabling them to express themselves verbally.

 So, parents, uncles and aunts, inlaws, teach your children to read, if possible, before they even go to school, for once they achieve this skill, a whole new world opens up before them.
 This new world is full of knowledge and information which will help to shape them into the people you would wish them to become.